BFTrick/presentation-wc-chicago-2014/freemium-wc-chicago.md

 # [fit] We're More
 # [fit] *Skeptical*

 ^ Back in the Madmen days you could say "it's so easy", "it's so fast", "it does everything you need".
-But we've grown up since then.

 ^ Easy & Fast Couldn't Mean Less now.
 They're the two words that infomercials rely on.